pagnotta/domparser_in_webworker/README.md

 I ignore the fact that this code would not run in a browser/webworker because it contains a `require()`.
 Browserify will transform it later to code that runs in the webworker.

-Then in `worker.js` the "_browserified_" version of `domparser.js` is imported.
+In `worker.js` the (not yet existent) "_browserified_" version of `domparser.js` is imported.
 For testing if the DOMParser works, I use the example code from the [xmldom GitHub page](https://github.com/jindw/xmldom#example):

 ```javascript
 // import the bundled xmldom.DOMParser